notesoft/firebird/doc/sql.extensions/README.sql_security.txt

 execute procedure p(1);

 Example 4.
-It's enought to grant only INSERT privilege to user US for table TR.
+It's enough to grant only INSERT privilege to user US for table TR.
 In case of INVOKER it will require also INSERT for table T to user US.

 create table tr (i integer);